-This page has information on the former Holcim/Geocycle Used Oil Recovery Programme.
+This page has information on the former product stewardship scheme — Holcim/Geocycle Used Oil Recovery Programme.

 About the programme

-Since the programme began in 1996, approximately 157 million litres of waste oil have been safely removed from the New Zealand environment.
+Between 1996 and 2014, around 157 million litres of waste oil were safely removed from the New Zealand environment.

-Since accreditation, the programme collected and co-processed 5,707,000 litres of used oil.
-A further 5,203,000 litres of used oil/ship slops was collected and co-processed outside the scope of the programme.
+Following accreditation by the Minister for the Environment in 2008, the programme collected and co-processed 5,707,000 litres of used oil.
+A further 5,203,000 litres of used oil/ship slops were collected and co-processed outside the scope of the programme.

 Why the programme ceased operating

-The programme ceased operating because Holcim moved to importing cement instead of producing it in onshore kilns fuelled by used oil.
+The programme ceased operating because Holcim moved to importing cement instead of producing it in onshore kilns.

-Used oil can still be recovered through the accredited Recovering Oil Saves the Environment Scheme.
+Used oil can be recovered through the accredited voluntary product stewardship scheme Recovering Oil Saves the Environment.